 I’m Eleni, age 27 and I’m from Greece but born in Sweden.

 How long Have you been a Barber?

-I have been a Barber for almost a year now.
+I have been a Barber for two years now and a hairstylist for 6.

 Have you always been a Barber?
 If not, what other life experiences have you got?